PPScale/ppscale-android-demo/doc/README-en.md

         setFeaturesFlag(BleOptions.ScaleFeatures.FEATURES_NORMAL)

+####### 1.2.2 Device connection configuration

+        public static final int SEARCH_TAG_NORMAL = 0; //By default, broadcast first, then connect, and then disconnect public static final int SEARCH_TAG_DIRECT_CONNECT = 1; //Direct connection to scales that support maternity mode, please be sure to turn on the direct connection switch public static final int SEARCH_TAG_BABY = 2; //Baby holding connection mode, weighing twice before and after, without disconnection in the middle

+         BleOptions() --> setSearchTag(BleOptions.ScaleFeatures.FEATURES_NORMAL)

 ###### 1.3 PPBleStateInterface, Bluetooth status monitoring callback and system Bluetooth status callback

     //Contains two callback methods, one is Bluetooth status monitoring, the other is system Bluetooth callback

      PPBleStateInterface bleStateInterface = new PPBleStateInterface() {
             //Bluetooth status monitoring
+            //deviceModel is in the scanning process of Bluetooth, it is null
             @Override
             public void monitorBluetoothWorkState(PPBleWorkState ppBleWorkState) {
                 if (ppBleWorkState == PPBleWorkState.PPBleWorkStateConnected) {